island-is/island.is/libs/application/templates/reference-template/README.md

 ## Applications that support delegations

-Applications do not support user delegations by default, however it is quite simple to add this feature to your application.
+Applications do not support user delegations by default, however it is simple to add this feature to your application type.

-If an application should support user delegations of a specific type then a user with actor delegations of the corresponding delegation type will be prompted to choose what user they are applying for before creating a new application.
+When an application supports user delegations of a specific type then a user with actor delegations of the corresponding delegation type will be prompted to choose what user they are applying for before creating a new application.
 They can choose to switch to a subject from their actor delegations and the subject will be the applicant for a new application and the actor's national id will be stored in the actors field for on the application.

 If a user should open up a drafted application where the applicant is a user they have correct delegation for the user will be prompted to switch to the correct subject.